muratk5n/thirdwave/en/README.md

 ---

-David Gold championed this idea and he was proven right BTW.
-Another thing he was against - the Big Bang theory.
+David Gold championed this idea and he was proven right.
+He was also against the Big Bang theory.

 ---